 Outlander is one of my favorite book and television series.
-My love for the series began at the Waterstones on Sauchiehall Street in Glasgow, Scotland, a few days before taking my final exams of my undergraduate career.
-I finished the entire book series in less than a year, finished season one, and waited patiently for season two to premier earlier this year.
+My love for the series began at the Waterstones on Sauchiehall Street in Glasgow, Scotland, a few days before taking the final exams of my undergraduate career.
+I finished the entire book series in less than a year, finished season one, and waited patiently for season two to premiere earlier this year.

-I wish I owned a beautifuly detailed gown or had an occasion to wear one.
-Until then, I will roam the streets in bell sleeves, lace, chokers, and embroidery, pretending to be an 18th century Parisian artistocrat.
+I wish I owned a beautifully detailed gown or had an occasion to wear one.
+Until then, I will roam the streets in bell sleeves, lace, chokers, and embroidery, pretending to be an 18th-century Parisian aristocrat.